betom84/go-alexa/README.md

 ## Usage

 The following example starts an https server listening for Alexa directives.
-Of cause you can also start an http server or don´t use BasicAuth (simply skip the assignments), but i would not recommend that.
+Of course you also can start an http server or don´t use BasicAuth (simply skip the assignments), but i would not recommend that.

 ```go
 package main